-He frowned, trying to shake away the imagery because it was (hot slick pulsing in my throat deeper go deeper I can take it) entirely inappropriate and wrong, this was wrong and not only was it making him the same as Nihlus, it made him worse than Nihlus.
-For fuck’s sake, he may sniff my clothes and steal my possessions but he wouldn’t hide like a coward and watch me do private things.
+He frowned, trying to shake away the imagery because it was (hot slick pulsing in my throat deeper go deeper I can take it) entirely inappropriate and wrong.
+This was wrong and not only was it making him the same as Nihlus, it made him worse than Nihlus.
+He may sniff my clothes and steal my possessions, but he wouldn’t hide like a coward and watch me do private things in secret.

 How could he?
 You never do any ‘private things.’

 And why the hell can’t he do it in the shower like normal people?

 Normal people don’t ‘get off’ on watching you shed blood.

 Saren shook his head, alarmed to note how quickly his mental faculties had dissolved under the attack of Nihlus’ subdued mating vocalizations.
 They were driving him mad.
 How was he to guess that hearing him would be even more arousing than seeing him?
 Saren reached to mute the audio but ended up turning it up louder still.
 He caught himself wondering if his sounds would have the same effect on Nihlus.
 If his hands, hardened by age and bitterness and violence, could make Nihlus tremble so.
 If his tongue could tease out such delicious sighs.
 If his…